Reader: Imogen Smith

 Their realness going forward pixel by pixel, bystanders began to take on the appearance of houses.
 Little fortresses were shielded against the elements.
-In the shelter of thoughts and wayward appetites structures of organic / machinic toil — produce — were couched in fabric, offset against buildings observing each other in the environment in queues and lanes and clusters.
-Plots of land divided into units each attached to different pairs of hands. (more…)
+In the shelter of wayward appetites, structures of organic / machinic toil — produce — were couched in fabric, offset against buildings observing each other in the environment in queues and lanes and clusters.
+Plots of land divided into units each attached to different pairs of hands.

-Whatever presented itself had emerged from a fictional character.
-N discovered it would present itself of its own accord as psychological representation reduced to a vague feeling.
-Its meaning then would have no further implication except in a fictional sense.
+N discovered a psychological representation reduced to a vague feeling.
+Its meaning would have no further implication except in a fictional sense.
 So, any statement made by someone or other without factuality would not imply anything more than the meaning ascribed to it.
-Factual interpretation became unnecessary and all too often anathema to reasonable action. (more…)
+Factual interpretation was unnecessary as it was all too often anathema to reasonable action.

 Those who identified with Nas saw him as an adventurer willing to transgress accepted modes of the rationale of communication.
 He showed that the ground of being was a banquet laid out before them at which all present were consumed by the privilege of free choice, not granted automatically, nevertheless available to them as sentient creatures should they so choose.

 In their story, N was an anti-hero conqueror of other planets, an astonishingly gifted yet terribly flawed individual.
 He had appetites he would satisfy but not be controlled by.
 He would put them to use to advance his ambitions ruthlessly.
 He was not a man to make a snap judgement. (more…)

 Nas awoke to the news that the town square had been firebombed and the area cordoned off by military police.
 Interferences and disturbances had become commonplace in the last few days of the dying of the embers of the empire of the senses.